professorbk/professorbk.github.io/_posts/2024-02-08-table-tennis-competitive-mentality.md

 These emotions/behaviors are not always visible, but they are always there.
 It's fair to say that we all wear different kinds of masks in different situations, to some extent.
 Under pressure, these masks start to crack, and even shatter, gradually revealing one's hidden faces, nature and characters.
 That is why Table Tennis, as a Sport of constant stress, can be used to evaluate the character of a person.
 I do not judge a person's character only based on how they play, it's a combination of intuition and many other factors too.

-I have witnessed cool, calm, collected, confident people turned into angry, spoiled, broken, insecure crybabies in just a split of a few seconds.
+I have witnessed cool, calm, collected, confident people turning into angry, spoiled, broken, insecured crybabies in just a split of a few seconds.
 It's spectacular xD (I saw a part of me in that picture too).
 I have been playing competitive Sports most of my life, starting with Football (at least 5 years), then Basketball (more than 10 years) and currently Table Tennis (totally 5 years).
 Football and Basketball bring out my good and bad, but table tennis brings out my best and worst.